equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 | To run sim2sumo with ert it needs to be inserted in your *ert config file* after the reservoir simulator run, this is typically an **eclipse** run.
-| See :ref:`examples <target examples>`.
+| See :ref:`examples`.

 .. note::

    Sim2sumo as fmu-sumo-uploader uses the fmu-config file (aka global variables) to pick up required metadata.
-For more on this topic see :ref:`Config file <target config file>`
+For more on this topic see :ref:`config file`

-.. _target preconditions:
+.. _preconditions:

 Preconditions
 ***************